flutter/website/src/adoptawidget/index.md

 ### Analyzing and Generating API Docs

-Running this command from the root directory will analyze and generate the documentation.
+Running this command from the root directory analyzes and generates the documentation.
 This command can take up to 20 minutes to complete, so double check your changes first.
 If you want, you can also [analyze snippets](https://github.com/flutter/flutter/tree/master/dev/snippets#running-sample-analysis-locally)